costs-to-expect/api/README.md

 ## Routes

 Access to a route will be limited based upon your permitted resource types.
-When you create a resource type you have fill access to everything below, additionally, the same is true if you are assigned to a resource type.
+When you create a resource type you have full access to everything below, additionally, the same is true if you are assigned to a resource type.

 | HTTP Verb(s) | Route |